-- You can cancel the SIPP within the first 30 days by writing to us at the address below.
+You can cancel the SIPP within the first 30 days by writing to us at the address below.
 We will return your funds to you.
-Any us at the address below.
-We will return your funds to you.
-Any shortfall is due to a cancellation of the underlying investments held in the SIPP, not a cancellation of the SIPP itself. • When you transfer pensions to the SIPP you can cancel each transfer separately in writing up to 30 days after you are told we have received the funds.
-If the transferring scheme does not accept these back, you may request a transfer to another provider.
+Any shortfall is due to a cancellation of the underlying investments held in the SIPP, not a cancellation of the SIPP itself.

-your investments have fallen in value, you will not get back the full amount invested or transferred.
+- When you transfer pensions to the SIPP you can cancel each when you transfer persons to the print you can carbon each of transfer separately in writing up to 30 days after you are told we have received the funds.
+If the transferring scheme does not accept these back, you may request a transfer to another provider. - If your investments have fallen in value, you will not get back the full amount invested or transferred.